Srinivas-559/GET-API-Transactions/README.md

-After setting up the `.env.local` file run these commands in the terminal and then open localhost which will be given after deployment
+After setting up the `.env` file run these commands in the terminal and then open localhost which will be given after deployment

 ```bash
  npm init